JonathanBout/SimpleCDN/README.md

 ### Building the docker image
 Building a docker image can be done easily with `docker build`:
 ```
-docker build . -f SimpleCDN/Dockerfile -t simplecdn:local
+docker build . -f src/standalone/Dockerfile -t simplecdn:local
 ```
-Be aware the build context has to be the root of the repo, whilst the dockerfile is in the SimpleCDN folder.
+Be aware the build context has to be the root of the repo, whilst the dockerfile is in the `src/standalone` folder.

 ### Running tests
 Executing the Unit tests can be done with just a single command:
 ```
 dotnet test SimpleCDN.sln
 ```
-This will run the NUnit tests in the SimpleCDN.Tests project.
+This will run the NUnit Unit Tests and the XUnit Integration Tests in the tests folder.